ckinkeldey/gtfs-viz/README.md

 ![gtfs-viz](http://kinkeldey.com/ally/gtfs-viz.png)

 ## Usage
+*I could not make the application available over the web because I don't have a server with servlet container (needed for OpenTripPlanner).*

+Run the application on a local computer:
-Start an OpenTripPlanner (OTP) server instance in the project directory:
+Start an OpenTripPlanner (OTP) server instance in the project directory (Java 8 needed):
 `java -Xmx2G -jar lib/otp-0.18.0.jar --build data/ --inMemory`
 (or change base url to a different server in `index.html`)

-*I could not make the application available over the web because for that I would need a servlet container for OTP.*

 Start local server in the project directory, e.g. using PHP:
 `php -S localhost:8000`